amadeus4dev/amadeus-node/.github/CONTRIBUTING.md

 var Amadeus = require('amadeus');
 ```

+### Releasing

+To release, make sure to update the version number, submit all your changes, tag the release in Git, and run `npm publish`.
+This will be replaced in the future by a deploy through Travis CI.

 ## How to contribute to the Amadeus Node Client Library

 #### **Did you find a bug?**